Azure/azureml-examples/CONTRIBUTING.md

 * minimal prose
 * minimalist code
-* no azureml-* code in training code
+* no azureml-* in training code
-* examples can be re-run without failing in less than 10 minutes
+* examples (including notebooks) can be re-run without failing in less than 10 minutes
+* tutorials must be re-run without failing at least daily
-* if adding new requirements, pip install time must remain <60s
+* `pip install --upgrade -r requirements` remains <60s

 ### Checks